Ben Brown: Chef, loving uncle, 'champion of the people'

 As Faircloth got older and became a father, Ben became "Uncle Ben."

-He took the role seriously, attending every Berkeley High volleyball game for Faircloth daughter, Ella.
+He took the role seriously, attending every Berkeley High volleyball game for Faircloth's daughter, Ella.

 "My kids kinda became his kids," he said.
 "The people he was close with, he adopted those kids as his own."

 Brown's true passion was tennis.
-He came from a family of tennis lovers — they didn't all play but they all loved watching it.
+He came from a family of tennis lovers — they didn't all play but they loved to watch.

-Ben would fly to New York and travel internationally for big matches.
-In Berkeley, he would play at the Berkeley Rose Garden courts.
+Ben would fly to New York and travel internationally to see big matches.
+In Berkeley, he would play at the Berkeley Rose Garden.

 "When he couldn't play it, he watched it," Faircloth said.
 "The only time I didn't hear from Ben was when Wimbledon was on."